hirdeshvishwdewa/multiStepForm/README.md

 # multiStepForm
-A simple and great jQuery plugin to create a multi-step form.
+A simple but great jQuery plugin to create a multi-step form.